-Scheduling your annual furnace maintenance helps keep your furnace working up to 30 percent more efficient and helps extend the life of your system.
-But things can still malfunction, and when they do, you might feel like it’s always something else.
+Receiving your seasonal furnace maintenance helps keep your furnace working up to 30 percent more efficient and helps extend the life of your system.
+But things can still go wrong, and when they do, you might feel like you’re always hearing about something else.

 This time it’s your blower, next time it’s your control board.
 Now you have to have your flame sensor replaced.